Seunghyeok8745/static-website-project/README.md

-Individual Website Project
+Individual Static Website Project,

 I made a couple of pages of north face website by using HTML, CSS, Javascript.

-by Seunghyeok
+by Seunghyeok Kim